prayangshuuu/whatstask/README.md

 ### Future Integration

-The worker is fully integrated with `whatsapp-web.js` and sends real WhatsApp messages.
+The reminder processor is fully integrated with `whatsapp-web.js` and sends real WhatsApp messages.
 Reminders are sent to the user's notification number (`User.notifyNumber`) when their WhatsApp session is ready.

+### Setting Up Automated Reminders

+To run reminders automatically, you can set up an external cron job or scheduled task that calls `POST /api/reminders/process` at regular intervals (e.g., every minute).